Tough Streets, Tough Schools, Tough Problems

 Three boys go after the chemical plant that pollutes their town.

 Pull by B.A.
 Binns

-After his father kills his mother, seventeen-year-old David struggles to take care of his two sisters--and himself--while dealing with his grief, guilt, and trying to fit in at a tough new school while hiding his past.
+After his father kills his mother, David struggles to take care of his two sisters.

 Rage: A Love Story by Julie Anne Peters

-At the end of high school, Johanna finally begins dating Reeve, the girl she has loved from afar, but Reeve turns abusive and her seriously troubled life deeply impacts Johanna.
+Johanna begins dating Reeve, who turns abusive, and her seriously troubled life deeply impacts Johanna.